 Here are four steps to develop member personas.

-Before taking on the task of creating a unique persona, you must define your association.
-Once this is established, you can begin to segment your membership data.
+Before taking on the task of creating a unique persona, you must define the purpose of these personas.
+Once this is established, you can begin to segment your membership data and develop your personas.

 Step 2: Uncover data.